allegro/blog/_posts/2021-06-29-css-architecture-and-performance-of-micro-frontends.md

 * Additional logic has to be maintained that extracts needed Metrum stylesheets from components and adds them to the page once;
 * Above logic has to also take care of sorting so the order of styles is correct and we don’t run into problems with cascade;
+* Multiple versions of the same Metrum component may be needed on the page;
 * More and more requests have to be made as components transition to the new approach.

 Judging from the upsides the transition was worth it, despite higher maintenance effort we were finally able to share common CSS code between components, the amount of downloaded data as well as render times started decreasing.
 Unfortunately, after some time we started to see a worrying trend related to the number of embedded stylesheets.
 Prior to this change, it was roughly equal to the number of components used on the page.
 Afterwards, with additional Metrum modules plus the fact that multiple versions of them may be needed we ended up with as much as around 100 requests for render-blocking CSS.